circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 ## Xcode Version

-By default, CircleCI will build your project with Xcode 7.0.
-You can select a newer version of Xcode by specifying the major and minor version in a [circle.yml file]( {{ site.baseurl }}/1.0/configuration/) in the root of your repository.
+By default, CircleCI will build your project with Xcode 7.0 on OSX 10.11 You can select a specific version of Xcode by specifying the major and minor version in a [circle.yml file]( {{ site.baseurl }}/1.0/configuration/) in the root of your repository.
+[Full details including a list of available versions of Xcode are on the macOS build images page](/docs/1.0/build-image-macos/#selecting-xcode-version-and-operating-system).
 For example, for 8.2.1, add the following:

 ```
 machine: